Characterization of a quantum bus between two driven qubits: Conclusions

 \section{Conclusions}

 In this work, we thoroughly analyze the use of driven qubits coupled to a harmonic oscillator to implement a $\sqrt{i\mathrm{SWAP}}$-gate.
 In many experimental realizations, the characteristic frequencies of the bare qubits and the bus differ by several orders of magnitude.
 In such cases, dressing the qubits via a driving field provides a mechanism for selectively coupling the qubits to the bus.
-First, we investigate a qubit readout mechanism based on the measurement of the resonance frequency of the harmonic oscillator~\cite{Vanner:2011,Vanner:2013,Muhonen:2019}.
-We show that the qubit state readout mechanism is more robust for the dressed qubit than the bare qubit as the steady state in the former generally exhibits information on both initial qubit states, and it is sufficient to fix the measurement time by observing the behavior of the different amplitudes of the peaks.
+First, we investigate thermal effects on a qubit readout mechanism based on the measurement of the resonance frequency of the harmonic oscillator~\cite{Vanner:2011,Vanner:2013,Muhonen:2019}, comparing the results for bare and dressed qubits.
+We show that the qubit state readout mechanism is more robust for the dressed qubit, as the steady state in the former generally exhibits information on both initial qubit states, and it is sufficient to fix the measurement time by observing the behavior of the different amplitudes of the peaks.
 In contrast, for bare qubits, the resonance peak describing the steady state may mask the peak associated with the initial transient state.
 Moreover, dressed qubits tolerate thermal occupations better.
 We have also studied how the qubit-harmonic oscillator coupling can be leveraged to implement a two-qubit gate.
 We have analyzed the influence of various model parameters on the gate fidelity, identifying an optimal parameter regime for quantum computation.